Hebrews Chapter Six

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Therefore let us leave the elementary teachings about Christ and go on to maturity, not laying again the foundation of repentance from acts that lead to death, and of faith in God, instruction about baptisms, the laying on of hands, the resurrection of the dead, and eternal judgment.
-And God permitting, we will do so.
+Therefore, leaving behind the initial lessons about the Messiah, let us go on to maturity, not laying again the foundation of turning from works that lead to death, trusting God, and instruction about washings, s'mikhah, the resurrection of the dead and eternal punishment.
+And, God willing, this is what we will do.

 "Therefore" lets us know that this chapter is connected to what Paul was saying in the previous chapter.
 He ended chapter 5 by telling us the purpose of growing and maturing in the faith which was so that we can tell good from evil.
 Now, he gives us a list of some of the basic teachings of the faith and calls them the foundation.
 The purpose of any foundation is to support what is built upon it and it implies that something will be built.